 The Catholic priest Father Romero is called in to perform an exorcism on his former Vietnam War comrade Garvan.
 During the course of the exorcism, Garvan jumps out the window to his death.
 Father Romero sets out to transport Garvan’s body to Vietnam.
 He boards a budget flight aboard Viet Kong Airlines under Captain Howdee.
 However, not long after take-off, the evil force emerges from Garvan’s body in the hold and begins to possess various of the passengers.

 Exorcism at 60,000 Feet was the seventh film from Minnesota-based director Chad Ferrin.
 Ferrin first appeared with the psycho film Unspeakable (2000), which received distribution through Troma, and then went onto The Ghouls (2003) about a journalist discovering zombies, the psycho film Easter Bunny Kill!
 Kill!
-(2006), Someone’s Knocking at the Door (2009) about demonic rapists, the Death Row horror The Chair (2016) and Parasites (2016) about killer homeless people.
+(2006), Someone’s Knocking at the Door (2009) about demonic rapists, the Death Row horror The Chair (2016) and Parasites (2016) about killer homeless people and subsequently the H.P.
+Lovecraft film The Deep Ones (2020).

 Ferrin has set out to parody the possession film – the opening scene spoofs Father Merrin’s arrival in The Exorcist (1973) and Lane Henriksen’s pilot is named Captain Howdee after Linda Blair’s imaginary companion Captain Howdy, although surprisingly there are no more direct parodies of the film than that.
 In essence, Exorcism at 60,000 Feet could be a tongue-in-cheek exorcism film crosshatched with an airline disaster film – think The Exorcist meets Airport 1975 (1974).
 In that Linda Blair appeared in both films, it is not a difficult stretch of the imagination to think that the screenwriters found their inspiration by contemplating what would happen if Airport 1975 had played out with Linda Blair still in Regan McNeil mode.